 It is very easy, if you meet someone who sounds suitable and who appeals to you, to overlook things that could cause potential problems in the future.

-Although the decision about a marriage is yours, it is his role to help you see the red flags that could indicate a potentially dangerous situation.
+Although the decision about a marriage is yours, it is the guardian’s role to help you see the red flags that could indicate a potentially dangerous situation.

 Some of the most obvious red flags that should make you wary are:

 – If the brother doesn’t want to meet your family and friends.

 – If he asks you to keep the relationship a secret.

 – Or if he doesn’t want you to meet his family or see where he lives.

 – If he asks you to travel long distances alone to meet him, especially if that is at your expense or means going overseas to see him.